 Kroger’s Challenge

-Kroger’s own lawsuit is arguing that the in-house system violates the Constitution.
-It claims that these judges cannot be removed by the President, so they do not have accountability, and that the case should be fought in the courts instead of the executive branch.
+Kroger’s own lawsuit argues that the in-house system violates the Constitution.
+It claims that the President cannot remove these judges, so they do not have accountability, and that the case should be fought in the courts instead of the executive branch.

 Recent Supreme Court Decision